Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 Once a validator receives it's availability chunk it signs an availability statement essentially saying "I have my piece".
 Those will be embedded into the relay chain.

+Notes:
+Validators that receive their chunks put some signed statements on chain to essentially say "I have my piece".
+Those are used to track the progress of the data distribution step.

 ---

 ## 3. Availability - Inclusion